 - Confectioners’ sugar for dusting

-- With clean beaters, beat the egg whites in a large bowl until stiff peaks form.
-Fold them into the egg and almond mixture (the mixture is thick, so that you will need to turn it over quite a bit into the egg whites).
+With clean beaters, beat the egg whites in a large bowl until stiff peaks form.
+Fold them into the egg and almond mixture (the mixture is thick, so you will need to fold it quite a bit).

 Stencil the top of the cake using the traditional cross symbol of Saint James.